-Millom Rotary Club is helping with a bee-keeping project in Africa
+Millom Rotary Club helped with a bee-keeping project in Africa

 Click to read all about this project

 (A personal contact link is at the bottom of this page)